3rd Florida Infantry Regiment: Organization

 The 3rd Florida Infantry was formed near Pensacola, Florida, in July, 1861.
 Its companies were recruited in the counties of St. Johns, Hernando, Jefferson, Duval, Wakulla, Madison, Columbia, and Suwannee.
+In Company C, the average age of the eighty-seven enlisted men was twenty-five, with the youngest being fifteen and the oldest forty-four.
 The unit served along the coast at Talbot Island and Cedar Keys, then moved to Mobile.
 After fighting at Perryville it was assigned to Preston's, Stovall's, Finley's, J.A.
-Smith's Brigade, and during December, 1862, consolidated with the 1st Florida Infantry Regiment.
+Smith's Brigade, and during December, 1862, consolidated with the 1st Florida Infantry Regiment along with other units from Florida to become the Florida Brigade of the Army of Tennessee.
 It was organized with 950 officers and men, and the 1st and 3rd lost twenty-six percent of the 23 in action at Chickamauga.
-In December, 1863, this command totalled 240 men and 119 arms, but only a remnant surrendered in April, 1865.
+In December, 1863, this command totaled 240 men and 119 arms, but only a remnant surrendered in April, 1865.
 The field officers were Colonel William S. Dilworth; Lieutenant Colonels Lucius A. Church, Elisha Mashburn, and Arthur J.T.
 Wright; and Major John L. Phillips.

 Companies

-Service History
+Service history

 Much of the unit was armed with the Enfield rifle, which were supplied to the regiment late in March 1862.
 Around the same time, a portion of the regiment defeated a small U.S. naval force that was attempting to land near New Smyrna.
 Sometime in late-April, early-May 1862, the regiment was gifted a new battle-flag made by a group of women from Jefferson County.
 The flag had the motto “We Yield But in Death.”
+The regiment adopted a stuffed wildcat as their mascot, which traveled with its owners; Company C, who were dubbed “The Hernando Wildcats.”

 The 1st and 3rd were engaged at Murfreesboro and Jackson, then participated in the campaigns of the Army of Tennessee from Chickamauga to Bentonville.